š Appleās AI bet got a CEO

 The board picking a hardware CEO is Apple telling us how it sees its next chapter.
 My analysis is open to all readers today:

-To what degree do you think LLM API will be commoditized over time?
+To what degree do you think LLM APIs will be commoditized over time?
 Given the device advantage they have, if that's paired with a clean interface to outsourced intelligence, and the economics can work, why deal with the crazy capex race of their own frontier models?
 Like you say, play to their strengths and reap the benefits without that massive upfront cost.
 They already have a level of comfort building on non-proprietary foundations: MacOS on Darwin, Safari on WebKit, Maps on Tom Tom/OpenStreetMap/Yelp/Tripadvisor, Apple Card is white-labeled Goldman Sachs (soon to be Chase).
 Play OpenAI and Anthropic off against each other, and use different LLMs where regionally required or appropriate.